benoitfragit/pocketVox/README.md

  - Alsa (The user can specify a custom microphone like hw:0)
  - Network (Tcp streaming, the user can set host and port)

+If you want to send commands over TCP the user only need to build a simple pipeline like this:

+     gst-launch-0.10 gsettingsaudiosrc ! tcpclientsink host=localhost port=3000

+Such command can easily be run on any device that can embed GStreamer

 ![modules config](http://pix.toile-libre.org/upload/original/1414696764.jpg)

 Pocketvox-gtk lets the user manage all modules;